tucosaurus/tucosaurus.github.io/content/posts/hello_world.md

 author: "Akash Mishra"
 ---

-Writing a "Hello World" program is a time-honored tradition in computer programming.
+Writing a "Hello World!" program is a time-honored tradition in computer programming.
 Its usually the first program that people are taught to write when learning a new programming language.

 The page that we see right now taught me the following things: